stevecosner/ansible-docker/README.md

-# ansible-docker
+# docker-ansible-pull-image
-Create an Ubuntu Docker container running Apache with default static webpage.
+Pull down a Docker image using Ansible.